 I also use Mindfulness Exercises For Anxiety that tends to help me a lot and calm my nerves.

 I love probiotics, and according to research, gut-health plays an important role in warding off symptoms of anxiety and depression.

 If an individual’s gut-health is messed up, their body is unable to absorb the necessary nutrients from the food that will enable both their brain and body to function normally.

-According to research probiotics greatly help improve an individual’s digestive health and also help relieve symptoms of anxiety.
-Probiotics come in different variations, they are available naturally in food like this and supplement form.
+According to research, probiotics vastly help improve an individual’s digestive health and also help relieve symptoms of anxiety.
+Probiotics come in different variations.
+They are available naturally in food like this and supplement form.

-Consuming food rich in probiotics or supplements has been proven to greatly help reduce symptoms of anxiety.
+Consuming food rich in probiotics or supplements has been proven to help significantly reduce symptoms of anxiety.

-Studies show low levels of vitamin D have been significantly associated with anxiety and depression.
-Vitamin D plays an important role in keeping anxiety away by affecting the amount of chemicals called monoamines in the brain.
+Studies show low levels of vitamin D are significantly associated with anxiety and depression.
+Vitamin D plays an essential role in keeping stress away by affecting the number of chemicals called monoamines in the brain.

 These monoamines, like serotonin, regulate mood and behavior and help manage anxiety.

-This vitamin is available in supplement form and is especially useful for individuals who have less exposure to sunlight either because of the area they live in or because of the living circumstances that require them to remain indoors most of the time.
+This vitamin is available in supplement form and is especially useful for individuals who have less exposure to sunlight.
+Either because of the area, they live in, living circumstances that require them to remain most of the time indoors.

 Amino acids are essential compounds that help keep anxiety away.
-These chemical compounds are obtained from protein in our daily diet and they play an important role in the creation of neurotransmitters which help regulate mood and behavior.
+These chemical compounds obtained from protein in our daily diet, and they play a critical role in the creation of neurotransmitters, which help regulate mood and behavior.